 The Capri got a facelift in 1972 (the Capri B as enthusiasts call them) and it got significant body changes as well as a new engine.
 The following year was the high-point for the Capri as far as sales went and it sold 233,000 units in 1973.
-By now over a million Capris had been sold.
+At this point over a million Capris had been sold.

-The second generation Capri came out in 1974 and sold until 1978.
-It was called the Capri II.
-It was slightly larger and its overall design was more suited to everyday driving – not exactly the point of the original Capri.
+The second generation Capri came out in 1974 and was on sale until 1978.
+It was called the Capri II and was slightly larger with its overall design more suited to everyday driving – not exactly the point of the original Capri.

 The Mark III was released in 1978 and, despite flagging interest, stumbled on until 1986.
 Despite Ford’s attempts to market sporty and racing-inspired versions of the car, the Capri never caught the public’s imagination in the way that Mark I did in the very early seventies.